dips-21/my_practice/src/DataStructure.README.md

 The insertion order is also not maintained by the Map.

 Set:-
-It cannot contain repeated values.
-We can iterate the Set elements using the keyset() and the entryset() method of it.
+Set is a data structure which contains unique elements.Equality of sets does not depend on order of elements .(HashSet does not have specific order ,TreeSet order on comparator /comparable ) HashSet
+TreeSet
-Insertion order is not maintained by the Set interface. like LinkedHashSet, maintains the insertion order.
+LinkedHashSet, iterator maintains the insertion order.
+Internally Set implementations using a Map instance with a static final object as dummy value

 HashMap
 ======================